The finishing.com Hotline: Serious Education ... plus the most fun you can have in metal finishing. Ted Mooney, Webmaster

 A. I found a good product.
 It is called "The Must for Rust" from Krud Kutter [linked by editor to product info at Amazon].
 I used this for my gas tank and it worked great.
-I was looking for muriatic acid but they didn't have any.
+I was looking for Muriatic Acid [linked by editor to product info at Amazon] but they didn't have any.
 It was environmentally friendly and all that good stuff too.
 I poured half the bottle in, let sit for 1 hour, shaking occasionally and then drained.
 I also used a small scrub brush that I cut in half to fit).
 After the first time it was A LOT better, almost perfect but I repeated and got it looking like brand new!
 This was after I tried nuts, carb cleaner, soap and water etc...
 None of them did much except the loose stuff.
 TRY IT!Keith Popadopolis

 - Detroit, Michigan

 Q. I read a similar response to this question earlier because I was looking for the same information.
 It read: Use salt and vinegar mixture and pour in the tank and it will form a mild acid solution for removing rust.
 If anyone has attempted this, please let me know if it works.

 - Lake City, South Carolina